FlorianKrull/CompilerConstructionSS2019/specification.md

 The repository does not contain or track generated files.

-Under normal circumstances, all generated files are placed somewhere inside the build directory.
+Under normal circumstances, all generated files are placed somewhere inside the build directory (i.e. out-of-source build).

 ### Known Issues